Editor's note: Originally posted in 2016; updated August 2022

-Interest in natural, organic, and green products is growing in many industries, including dentistry, and alternative health has become a $34-billion business.1 Having once been a vegetarian (who still thinks like a "granola girl"), I am curious about natural remedies.
+Interest in natural, organic, and green products is growing in many industries, including dentistry, and alternative health is a booming business.1 Having once been a vegetarian (who still thinks like a "granola girl"), I am curious about natural remedies.
 What did people in earlier times use to relieve dental pain?
 What merits do herbs have in relieving or treating oral conditions?
 What natural remedies are still used?

 Myrrh's astringent properties help with inflammation, and a rinse can offer the added benefit of reducing bacteria.6 Simmer one teaspoon of powdered myrrh in two cups of water and rinse five or six times a day with the solution.
 Precaution should be taken since myrrh can be toxic if used long-term, and it should not be used by anyone with kidney disease.2

 A throbbing, searing toothache has to be one of life's worst nightmares.
 Throughout history, cultures have recognized plants and gums that help with healing and reduce swelling.
 Local plants were recognized for their medicinal properties and, as an example, nomadic Arab tribes knew of 17 plants to heal toothaches.2

 Thyme: The proliferation of thyme in my garden has made me curious about its medicinal properties.
 Ancient Romans and Greeks used it topically to relieve aches, pains, and sprains.2 Oil of thyme, available at health-food stores, causes blood to rise to the surface of the skin and can be applied to toothaches.7

 Garlic: Garlic paste has been used for centuries for throbbing toothaches.8 You can either mash a clove of garlic and add a pinch of salt before applying to the throbbing area or chew a clove two or three times a day.
 Some claim that, after the initial application, the user grows accustomed to the pungent smell of garlic.